JonBoynton/JSConvert/README.md

 # Why use JSConvert?

 If you need to release your source code in another language, you need a Transpiler.
-The goal of JSConvert is preserve as much of the authors original design intent as possible while producing a runnable (or nearly runnable) result.
+The goal of JSConvert is to preserve as much of the authors original design intent as possible while producing a runnable (or nearly runnable) result.
 No need to re-write your whole project.
 Transpiled source code is easier to cross reference, debug, maintain, and optimize.

 A good Transpiler must do more than simply convert syntax.
 This is why JSConvert was developed with a rules engine that can grow and be refined as needed.
 Rules can be used to refactor, add poly-fills, fix code, and more.
 In theory, given a correct set of rules, JSConvert can transpile Javascript to almost any comparable language.